emtee40/fdroid-wiki/Internal/Emergency-Release-Procedure.md

 * https://gitlab.com/fdroid/fdroiddata/-/merge_requests/11812
 * https://gitlab.com/fdroid/fdroiddata/-/merge_requests/11813

+## Make an actual release

+The emergency release should be an actual release, following the normal development process for that app.
+This needs to happen before sending us the patches.
+So like the upstream dev fixes security issues locally, bumps the version, then builds the APK, tests it locally.
+When that is done, they do the `git format-patch` or git push/pull to a private repo for us to build.
+We cannot know what the release process for each app is, we build thousands of apps.

 ## Use patches for the sensitive bits

 Patch files are a common way to share source code.
 The sensitive parts of the coordinated release should be in a patch file.
 If this is a patch on an existing release, then the patch should include all the changes needed to update `versionCode` and `versionName`.
 This patch must apply cleanly to a well documented commit in the source repo.
 That means these work: `git apply fix-vuln.patch` or `patch -p1 < fix-vuln.patch`.
 If the patch requires options like `--ignore-space-change` or `--ignore-whitespace`, it will not work.
 Refresh the patch against the exact commit, then `git format-patch` will generate a clean patch.